2020PB/police-brutality/reports/Colorado.md

 The driver steps out of a black sedan that officers have apparently hit with a pepper ball.
 He tells the officers repeatedly that there is a pregnant woman inside.
 Officers tell him to leave; he says "fuck you, I ain't going nowhere" and then "Fuck you!
 Shoot it again!"
 Officers shoot the car several more times.

-tags: pregnant, pepper-ball, shoot, vehicle
+tags: pregnant, pepper-ball, shoot, vehicle, bystander

 id: co-denver-8